Bounds on Ramsey Games via Alterations: Introduction

 \section{Introduction}

 The probabilistic method is a widely-used tool in discrete mathematics.
 Many of its powerful approaches have been developed in the pursuit of understanding the graph Ramsey number~$R(H,k)$, which is defined as the the minimum number~$n$ so that any $n$-vertex graph contains either a copy of~$H$ or an independent set of size~$k$.
-For example, in~1947 Erd{\H{o}}s pioneered the \emph{random coloring approach} to obtain the lower bound~$R(K_k,k) = \Omega(k 2^{k/2})$, and in~1961 he developed the \emph{alteration method} in order to obtain~$R(K_3,k)=\Omega(k^2/(\log k)^2)$, see~\cite{erdos1961graph}.
-In~1975 and~1977 Spencer~\cite{Spencer1975,Spencer1977} reproved these results via the \emph{Lov\'asz Local Lemma}, and also extended them to lower bounds on~$R(H,k)$ for~$H \in \{K_s,C_{\ell}\}$.
+For example, in~1947 Erd{\H{o}}s pioneered the \emph{random coloring approach} to obtain the lower bound~$R(K_k,k) = \Omega(k 2^{k/2})$ as~$k \to \infty$, where~$K_k$ denotes a~$k$-vertex clique, and in~1961 he developed the \emph{alteration method} in order to obtain~$R(K_3,k)=\Omega(k^2/(\log k)^2)$ as~$k \to \infty$, see~\cite{erdos1961graph}.
+In~1975 and~1977 Spencer~\cite{Spencer1975,Spencer1977} reproved these results via the \emph{Lov\'asz Local Lemma}, and also extended them to lower bounds on~$R(H,k)$ for~$H \in \{K_s,C_{\ell}\}$, where~$C_{\ell}$ denotes a cycle of length~$\ell$.
 In~1994 Krivelevich~\cite{krivelevich1995bounding} further extended this to general graphs~$H$ via a new \emph{(large-deviation based) alteration approach}, obtaining the lower~bound

-where the implicit constants may depend on~$H$ (writing~$v_F:=|V(F)|$ and $e_F := |E(F)|$, as usual).
-By analyzing \emph{(semi-random) $H$-free processes}, in~1995 Kim~\cite{kim1995ramsey} and in~2010 Bohman--Keevash~\cite{bohman2010early} have further improved the logarithmic factors in~\eqref{eq:RamseyHk} for some graphs~$H$ such as triangles~$K_3$, cliques~$K_s$, and cycles~$C_\ell$.
-However, despite considerable effort, for~$H \neq K_3$ the best known lower and upper bounds are still polynomial factors apart, see~\cite{bohman2010early,bohman2013dynamic,pontiveros2013triangle}.
-Unsurprisingly, to further advance the proof methods, the field has thus stretched in several directions.
-One such widely-studied direction investigates online graph Ramsey games, with the goal of understanding what happens to various Ramsey numbers when decisions need to be~made~online.
+as~$k \to \infty$, where the implicit constants may depend on~$H$ (writing~$v_F:=|V(F)|$ and~$e_F := |E(F)|$ for the number of vertices and edges of a graph~$F$, and denoting by~$\indic{\cE}$ the indicator variable for the event~$\cE$, as usual).
+By analyzing \emph{(semi-random) $H$-free processes}, in~1995 Kim~\cite{kim1995ramsey} and in~2010 Bohman--Keevash~\cite{bohman2010early} have further improved the logarithmic factors in~\eqref{eq:RamseyHk} for some forbidden graphs~$H$ such as triangles~$K_3$, cliques~$K_s$, and cycles~$C_\ell$.
+In~2019 Mubayi and Verstraete~\cite{MV2019} used \emph{pseudorandom graphs} to obtain further logarithmic improvements of~\eqref{eq:RamseyHk} for cycles~$C_\ell$ of odd length~$\ell \ge 5$.
+However, despite considerable effort, for~$H \neq K_3$ the best known lower and upper bounds on the graph Ramsey number~$R(H,k)$ are still polynomial factors apart, see~\cite{bohman2010early,bohman2013dynamic,pontiveros2013triangle}.
+Unsurprisingly, in quest for progress research has thus stretched in several directions, including (i)~variants of Ramsey numbers and (ii)~further advancements of existing probabilistic proof methods.